voschezang/coding-handbook/management-principles.md

 One-pagers.
 One page is enough to introduce an idea but does forces the writer to be concise.
 In addition they are well-suited for collaboration.
 Although they are abstract, the corresponding idea should be measurable in order to be effective.
 See [planning](goals-planning-strategy.md).

+**Team Performance**

+Based on the Lencioni model (Five dysfunctions of a team):

+1. Level of **trust**.
+Can team members be open/vulnerable?
+2. Acknowledgement and resolution of **conflict**.
+Is conflict suppressed?
+How long does it take for issues to appear?
+3. Level of **commitment** and dedication.
+4. Acceptance and avoidance of **accountability**.
+Do team members hold each other accountable?
+Is the team being held accountable?
+5. (In)attention to - collective - **results**.
+Do collective goals corresponds to personal goals?

 ### Meetings

 > Lack of conflict is an indicator that the right topics aren't being addressed.